When should you see a Relationship Counsellor?

 Your partner might be afraid that you will “drag up the past” or “make things worse”.
 Therapy can temporarily make things uncomfortable as you both realise the extent of the problems in the relationship.
 But it’s important to define the project scope, prioritise goals and define deliverables.
 We cannot do this without talking about the problem in a calm, loving state.

 Despite all the media hype about de-stigmatizing mental health, I think we have a long way to go.
 They may feel on the back foot talking about emotions and lose face showing vulnerability or fear what others may think of them or fear not being good enough.
 When it comes to talking about feelings with a complete stranger, a trip to the dentist may seem much more appealing.

 What happens in a first session at Relationship Counselling Auckland?

 We might look at what bought you together in the first place.
 The first session is an opportunity for use to create a treatment plan.
 We will talk about what was going on in your life at time you booked the session.
-If there is active domestic violence or addiction, then we may need to refer to another service provider and do individual work.
+If there is active domestic violence or compulsions, then we may need to refer to another service provider and do individual work.
 I will typically get a background on your relationship, asking where you first met, what the journey of your relationship has been like.
-Any external stressors that might currently be impacting your relationship such as deaths, abortions, trauma, financial difficulties, work stress, addiction, in-law issues, immigration, differences in religions/values, wanting/not wanting children, IVF/infertility struggles/anxiety/depression/difficulties with children/ sexual and or emotional affairs.
+Any external stressors that might currently be impacting your relationship such as deaths, abortions, trauma, financial difficulties, work stress, compulsions, in-law issues, immigration, differences in religions/values, wanting/not wanting children, IVF/infertility struggles/anxiety/depression/difficulties with children/ sexual and or emotional affairs.
 I want to get an idea for how you typically do conflict and how you communicate with each other.